steventhesis/dpprl/README.md

 Install required packages<br>
 run python deep-dpprl-dpp.py

+# Configurations

+The dataset is split into train, validation, and test sets to make the experiment as valid as possible.

 # Acknowledgments

 This project is heavily built on the LIRD model, and by using the following papers: